wangxiaoyunanne/docs/source/hive_graphsearch.html.md

       2 = stochastic_greedy
   --node-value-path
-      If --walk-mode != 0, this is the path to node scores --walk-length
+      If --walk-mode != 0, this is the path to node scores --store-walks
+      0 = just do the walk -- don't actually store it anywhere 1 = store walks in memory
+  --walk-length
       Length of each walk
   --walks-per-node